 For degree courses, where two subjects are being written on one day or on successive days, management may consider granting two days study leave prior to writing the two exams.

-No more than ___________ weeks study leave per annum may be granted.
+No more than fourteen (14) days study leave per annum may be granted.
 Additional leave required must be taken as annual leave.

 If the employee fails the first time he/she writes the exam, study leave will be granted to re-write.
 Failure a second time will mean that any leave required to write the same subjects again will have to be taken as annual leave or, where the employee has no annual leave due, as unpaid leave.